LDSSA/batch2-BLU01/README.md

-# BLU01 - Times eries with Pandas and Multi-indexing
+# BLU01 - Time series with Pandas and Multi-indexing

 ## How to use this repo
 1. Go through the Learning Notebooks (they are in the learnig notebooks folder)